Pipeline

 Methodology

-Every piece published on The Fiduciary follows a four-stage pipeline.
-AI systems handle research, preliminary analysis, and drafting.
+Every piece published on The Fiduciary follows a five-stage pipeline.
+AI systems handle research, analysis, adversarial review, and drafting.
 A licensed attorney makes every editorial and publication decision.
 This is what accountable AI-assisted work looks like.

 This is what the Minnesota Digital Trust & Consumer Protection Act would require of any AI-assisted professional service: transparent methodology, clear attribution of AI and human contributions, and human accountability at the point of publication.